NeueDarshan/simple_ConTeXt/README.md

 [UnicodeCompletion][unicode-completion] package.
 (Although UnicodeCompletion is intended for LaTeX, I still find it useful for ConTeXt as many of the command names are the same.)

+## Future Features

+Features we would like to add some day.

+- SyncTeX support.
+(Forward and backward jump to PDF.)
+- Code formatter.
+- Fix up the documentation browser.
+- Checker/linter.
+(The checks provided by `mtxrun --script check` are quite basic.
+Not sure what ConTeXt support `chktex` has.)
+- Citation handler.
+(We handle references well enough, similar support would be nice for `\cite[...]`.
+I expect we would try to keep it simple, and I would like to handle the `.lua`, `.xml` and `.bib` formats)
+- Handle syntax embedding better.
+Currently we have various embeddings that work fairly well, but the code is ugly and error prone and comes with some limitations.
+- Robust log parsing, esp. for reporting warnings/errors.

 [context-introduction]: http://wiki.contextgarden.net/What_is_ConTeXt
 [package-control]:      https://packagecontrol.io